XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         source .bashrc

 {{n.next()}}.
-Clone the `rippled` source code into your desired location and access the `rippled` directory.  ***TODO: Note from Daniel: Cloning github repo is going to require proper github setup.
+Clone the `rippled` source code into your desired location and access the `rippled` directory.  ***TODO: Note from PM: Cloning github repo is going to require proper github setup.
 Should we provide some guidance or references?
 JHA: What is the proper github setup?
 I may have set this up a whlie ago and I can't remember the steps that may have been required.***

         git clone git@github.com:ripple/rippled.git
         cd rippled